 Van Gogh Art Work

-The guest were given the option of selecting which Van Gogh artwork they would like to see in their room.
+The guest was given the option of selecting which Van Gogh artwork they would like to see in their room.
 They could choose from the ‘Courtesan’, ‘Almost Blossom’, ‘Self Portrait with Grey Felt Hat’ and ‘Flowering Plum Orchard’ for their room and were able to enjoy these beautiful pieces of art in direct juxtaposition with the incredible view of the city.

 Van Gogh Inspired Pieces

 It is interesting to note that the suite included several pieces that were inspired by Van Gogh’s work.
-In addition to having his artwork displayed in the suite, the bedsheet and pillows were all in the sync with the overarching Van Gogh theme.
+In addition to having his artwork displayed in the suite, the bedsheet and pillows were all in sync with the overarching Van Gogh theme.
 Even the teapots and teacups used to serve tea in the room featured important elements of Van Gogh’s art.

 Other Creative Elements